-This Free Legal Consumer Guide will explain exactly what you need to do if you have a workers’ comp claim, what benefits you are supposed to be getting, and exactly how to be sure you are getting them.
+This Free Legal Consumer Guide will explain exactly what you need to do if you have a workers’ comp claim in Waldorf, what benefits you are supposed to be getting, and exactly how to be sure you are getting them.

 Longer answer: In Maryland, the Workers’ Compensation system is administered by the Workers’ Compensation Commission.
 The Commission is an administrative arm of Maryland state government.

 All claims for workers’ compensation in Maryland must be filed with this administrative agency.
 If you do not have a formal claim on file with the Maryland Workers’ Compensation Commission, your Maryland workers’ compensation claim is not valid yet!